*We are in the process of removing the links to this page from our site, check our About Security Deposits page for the most current information*

 File a Complaint with Consumer Protection

-You can easily file a complaint with the Department of Agriculture, Trade and Consumer Protection.
+Tenants can easily file a complaint with the Department of Agriculture, Trade and Consumer Protection.
 The bureau keeps complaint records and will contact the landlord about the violation.
-For a complaint form, call (608) 224-4953 or (800) 422-7128 or fill one out online.
+To get a complaint form, call (608) 224-4953 or (800) 422-7128 or fill one out online.

 Sue in Small Claims Court

-You must go to your county small claims court, fill out a simple "summons and complaint" form, and pay the $94.50 filing fee.
+To sue, the tenant must go to their county small claims court, fill out a simple "summons and complaint" form, and pay the $94.50 filing fee.
 (This fee may be waived if you receive Food Stamps or BadgerCare or are otherwise low-income.)
-If you win your landlord will have to pay you that filing fee plus any court costs or reasonable attorney's fees awarded by the court.
+If the tenant wins, the landlord will have to pay them back for that filing fee plus any court costs, or reasonable attorney's fees awarded by the court.
+The landlord might not contest the case, they might try to settle, or they might counter-sue for more money the landlord feels they are owed.
 To contact your county's courthouse, go to the Wisconsin Circuit Court System.
-The landlord might not contest your case, might settle, or might counter-sue you for more money.
-If you have more questions about Small Claims Court, see our Small Claims Court Tips.
+If you have more questions, see our Small Claims Court Tips.